 Sample Cover Letter for a CV—See more cover letter templates and create your cover letter here.

 This part is easy.
-Just remember to stick to the rules for UK cover letter structure and you’ll be set.
-Here’s how to structure a cover letter header.
+Just remember to stick to the rules for the UK cover letter structure, and you’ll be set:

-- First right-align your text, then write your contact details, leave a space and write the date.
-Make sure you use the correct format for the date too, e.g. 3rd April 2020.
+- Leave a space and write the date, making sure you use the correct format for the date, too, e.g., 3rd April 2022.

-- Then switch to left-alignment and include the recipient’s contact information.
+- Switch to the left alignment and include the recipient’s contact information.